dustinlit/Waterloo-Park-LiDAR-Tree-Detection/README.md

 An exploration of machine learning techniques to detect and quantify individual trees in Waterloo Park in Lebanon, Oregon.

 ## Early Objectives
+- Validate LAS data
-- Reliably identify tree trunks using lidar points and correlate with orthophoto
+- Identify tree Canopies using lidar points and correlate with orthophoto
+- Identify tree trunks
 - Calculate statistics about individual and group tree trunks
     - Diameter at Breast Height
     - Mean height